Updated September 2018:

-Along with speech therapy, *Louise and her brothers also learn sign language to help them communicate, as their foster mothers realise it is an important part of their D/deaf identity.
-Sign language is also used with other children in *Louise’s foster home to help ease communication, as well as throughout the rest of SCH, as regardless of hearing status it is difficult for some of the SCH kids to communicate verbally.
-Like *Molly, who is limited by her cerebral palsy (*Molly uses adaptive communication using an eye-gaze computer for which a volunteer fundraised, since her CP affects her arms, hands, entire body, and movements), and *Lily, who has differences with speech, CP, and hemiplegia.
+Along with speech therapy, *Louise and her foster brothers also learn sign language to help them communicate, as their foster mothers realise it is an important part of their D/deaf identity.
+Sign language is also used with other children in the home to help ease communication, as well as throughout the rest of SCH, as regardless of hearing status it is difficult for some of the SCH kids to communicate verbally.
+Like *Molly (available for adoption, eligible for older child grant through RR), whose speech is limited by her cerebral palsy (*Molly uses adaptive communication using an eye-gaze computer for which a volunteer fundraised, since her CP affects her arms, hands, entire body, and movements, alongside vocalizations and some signs), and *Lily, who has differences with speech, CP, and hemiplegia.

 These are just a few examples of children with functional hearing who also use sign language.
-So as you can see, they will have two forms of communication instead of one! *Louise, *Theo, and *Nolan will always be deaf, they just have the option of using their CIs to augment their communication and help them to ‘fit in’ to the world in which they live.
+So, as you can see, they will have two forms of communication instead of one! *Louise, *Theo, and *Nolan (available for adoption, eligible for older child grant through RR) will always be Deaf, they just have the option of using their CIs to augment their communication and help them to ‘fit in’ to the world in which they live.

 Update: *Zinnia has been adopted!
 She is home with her forever family.

-*Zinnia has hand and foot differences, but these do not stop her from being an amazing kid!
+*Zinnia has hand and foot differences and is an amazing kid!
 She writes and eats independently and attends mainstream private school, where she thrives.
 She loves to help out – taking care of her siblings, even the ones who are technically older than her.
 Not to mention, she’s adorable, too!

 As always, thanks for being patient and listening to me ramble.
 This cause is near and dear to me, and I happen to be one of those people who can’t necessarily afford monthly sponsorship at this time.
 If you also have a heart to help these children but cannot donate monetarily, there are are other ways to help out at SCH.